taoky/yukina/README.md

 "Yukina" means "YUKI-based Next-generation Async-cache"...OK, you might not find that very convincing, neither do I. Actually, this name comes from [Yukina Minato](https://en.wikipedia.org/wiki/List_of_BanG_Dream!_characters#Yukina_Minato), the vocalist of Roselia from *BanG Dream!* series.

 And [yuki](https://github.com/ustclug/yuki) is a mirror management tool used inhouse in USTC mirrors (another choice besides [tunasync](https://github.com/tuna/tunasync), try it if you need!).
-This program actually does not require yuki, but I just want to make a pun.
+This program actually does not require yuki (yuki examples are given for your convenience), but I just want to make a pun.